cthomas-ml/c-thomas-bio/index.md

 <img src="./assets/images/manufacturing.png" style="float: left; padding-right: 20px; padding-top: 20px;"  width="50%" height="auto">

 <!-- Why is this important / why is it interesting / why is it hard ?   -->
 Successful applications of ML in manufacturing can reduce waste at a global scale while improving the quality of products produced.
-However, success is defined by exceptionally high model accuracy on data with low-diversity, a scenario that promotes model memorization and limits adaptability.
+However, success in manufacturing requires exceptionally high model accuracy on data with low-diversity, a scenario that promotes model memorization and limits adaptability.

 <!-- how do we work  -->